 Immunizations and Infectious Disease Screening

-In-depth review and written report of the findings and diagnostic data obtained during the exam mailed directly to you collected2 weeks
+In-depth review and written report of the findings and diagnostic data obtained during the exam mailed directly to you as soon as the results of your labs are collected (approximately 2 weeks).

 Your exam will be scheduled by the fire department.
 Prior to arriving for your exam, please review the all the materials in your packet.
 It will outline the process of the exam as well as include all the requested forms that should be completed prior to your exam.